fredhamster/feisty_meow/readme.txt

 Directories and files of interest here...

+scripts/
+    Stores the script files that we use a lot.
+These are usually written in interpreted languages, such as bash and perl.
+These were the core of the YetiCode scripts library.

 nucleus/
     Source for the basic modules of the Feisty Meow (TM) codebase.
-This includes basic data structures, useful utilities, and the like.
+This includes generic data structures, useful utilities, and the like.
+This hierarchy, plus octopi and graphiq, formed the major parts of hoople1 and hoople2.

+huffware/
+    The library of LSL scripts for osgrid and Second Life written by the avatar named Fred Huffhines.
+Fred Huffhines is a regular contributor and a well-loved member of our development team.
+He also happens to be a fictional sock-puppet for adventuring around the grids, but a lot of code has been written in his name.
+We are going to release the full corpus of the Huffhines work over time.

+octopi/
+    Octopus design pattern and CROMP protocol reference implementations.
+Assorted applications based on these.

 database/
     Some files considered critical to the operations of Feisty Meow Concerns Ltd.  This includes